Today's Top Gainer

 The policy on Related Party Transactions as approved by the Board is available on the website of the Company and can be accessed through the web link http://www.sunpharma.com/policies.
-All contracts/arrangements/transactions entered by the Company during the previous financial year with the related parties were in the ordinary course of business and on arms length basis.
+All contracts/arrangements/transactions entered by the Company during the year under review with the related parties were in the ordinary course of business and on an arms length basis.

 AUDIT COMMITTEE COMPOSITION

-The details pertaining to composition of included in the Corporate Governance Report, which forms a part of this Report.
+The details pertaining to composition of Audit Committee are included in the Corporate Governance Report, which forms part of this Report.

 INTERNAL FINANCIAL CONTROLS

 The Company has in place well defined and adequate internal financial control framework.
-During the year under review, such controls were tested and no material weaknesses in their design or operations were observed.
+During the year under review, such controls were tested and no material weaknesses were observed both in their design or operations.

 CORPORATE SOCIAL RESPONSIBILITY